Eddie Hazel: Legacy

 Three collections of unreleased recordings have been released posthumously: The 1994 four-song EP Jams From the Heart (which Rhino Records later added as bonus material to its rerelease of Game, Dames and Guitar Thangs), 1994's Rest in P and 2006's Eddie Hazel At Home.

 Other recordings by Hazel have appeared on albums by other musicians.
 Several albums produced by Bill Laswell, including Funkcronomicon (released under the name Axiom Funk, 1995) have featured Hazel's guitar.
 Bootsy Collins has also incorporated recordings of Hazel in some of his recent releases, for example, "Good Night Eddie" on Blasters of the Universe.

-Ween recorded a tribute to him called "A Tear for Eddie" on their album Chocolate And Cheese.
+Ween recorded a tribute to Hazel, "A Tear for Eddie", on their album Chocolate And Cheese.
 There is an image of Hazel on the back of Primal Scream's album Give Out But Don't Give Up.
-John Frusciante recorded a tribute to Hazel's "Maggot Brain" on his 2009 album The Empyrean in the nine-minute-long "Before the Beginning".
+John Frusciante recorded a tribute to Hazel's "Maggot Brain" on his 2009 album The Empyrean in the nine-minute-long "Before the Beginning", while his Red Hot Chili Peppers bandmate Flea would later record his own tribute to Hazel in 2026, releasing a cover of "Maggot Brain" on his debut solo album Honora.

-Nick Cave named him one of his favorite guitarists.
+In July 2020, Nick Cave named Hazel as one of his all-time favorite guitarists.